spencertipping/bipolar/alcohol-substitution.md

 + 3000mg magnesium taurate
 + 1000mg tryptophan peptides (or 2000mg non-peptides) -- note that there is some [kynurenine risk](https://en.wikipedia.org/wiki/Kynurenine) associated with B6 deficiency and psychiatric disorders
 + 1-2mg methylfolate -- specifically to address homocysteine caused by alcohol withdrawal
-+ B-vitamin complex every day just to cover the bases (deficiencies can cause anxiety and other problems)
++ B-vitamin complex every day just to cover the bases (deficiencies can cause anxiety and other problems; see the B-vitamin section in [neurotransmitters](neurotransmitters.md) for details)

 I'll note that I didn't expect this to be healthy, strictly speaking -- recreational drugs don't tend to be, and I wasn't trying to outrun the bear.
 I just needed something better than drinking.